 This section reports on details captured at the booking appointment.
 This is classed as the first official antenatal appointment which NICE recommends should occur ideally by 10 weeks into pregnancy.
 The majority of HES maternity data relates to the delivery episode.
 The only data relating to contact with services earlier in pregnancy that is recorded as part of the delivery episode is the gestation at the first antenatal assessment date.

-Data on Body Mass Index (BMI) and alcohol consumption have not been included in this publication due to the low volumes of data submitted for these measures.
+Data on alcohol consumption, Body Mass Index (BMI), and Carbon Monoxide (CO) concentration have not been included in this publication due to the low volumes of data submitted for these measures.
 We expect their completeness to increase over time and will include these measures in future MSDS publications when data coverage improves.